Talktoloop/product/tracking.md

 ## Current Status

-Chart component refactoring complete.
-Added improved readability with tw template literals for ChartTooltip and ChartLegend components.
-ChartCrosshair and ChartSingleTooltip are wrapper components that don't require styling changes.
-Ready to commit changes and move on to checkbox component.
+Checkbox component refactoring complete.
+Added dark mode variants and improved readability with tw template literals.
+Ready to commit changes and move on to collapsible component.